 Most of the medical interventions used to treat depression, called "anti-depressants" address the problem of serotonin imbalance.

 The most common form is called "selective serotonin reuptake inhibitors," or "SSRIs" for short.
 These medications work by preventing cells in the brain from reabsorbing serotonin before the serotonin receptors have a chance to use it.
 These medications make the serotonin that is already available more effective without increasing the volumes of serotonin.
 This is important because, as mentioned above, serotonin receptors become less useful when they are simply given serotonin.
 As a result, if antidepressants worked by simply increasing the volume of serotonin in the brain, they would gradually become less and less useful as well as habit forming and potentially dangerous.

 SSRIs are the third major kind of antidepressant drug and have largely replaced earlier serotonin reuptake inhibitors.
 As we have learned more and more about the brain and neurotransmitters, antidepressant drugs have become more effective and have fewer and fewer side effects.

-The most effective course of treatment for depression is a combination of talk therapy and medication.
-The medication makes talk therapy more effective, and talks therapy provides tools and resources that medications don't.
-As a result, individuals who undergo both talk therapy and medication for depression simultaneously often see their depression cured in a matter of months or years.
+The most effective course of treatment for depression for many is a combination of talk therapy and medication.
+The medication makes talk therapy more effective, and talk therapy provides tools and resources that medications do not.
+As a result, individuals who undergo both talk therapy and medication for depression simultaneously often see their depression significantly improved or even in remission in a much shorter time frame.

 To learn more about how you or a loved one can benefit from seeing a licensed and professional online therapist for depression, visit https://www.betterhelp.com/online-therapy/.